 Consulting with the local RAJAC early can help to refine project ideas in the planning stage to ensure the project aligns with Regional Justice Action Plans.
-Find information about the RAJAC network including contact details
+Find information about the RAJAC network including contact details (External link)

 The following resources may assist in completing your application:

 Information about child safety and the Child Safe Standards

 Commission for Children and Young People (External link)